 2. Descriptive analysis for combinations of variables

-The best approach for conducting descriptive analyses is to first decide about the types of variables and then use approaches for descriptive analyses based on variable types and the level of the
+The best approach for conducting descriptive analyses is to first decide about the types of variables and then use approaches for descriptive analyses based on variable types and the level of the business intelligence supplications.

 Broadly, variables can be classified into qualitative and quantitative.
 Quantitative variables represent quantities or numerical values (e.g. age, weight, phone bill, volume etc.) while qualitative variables describe quality or characteristics of individuals (e.g. colour, ethnicity, gender etc.).
 Both variable AI systems have further sub-classifications but the broad classification is sufficient for deciding approaches for descriptive analysis.